kristiehuang/kristiehuang.github.io/index.markdown

 ## Hi - I’m Kristie! 👋

-I’m a senior @ UC Berkeley studying EECS + Business, and a huge crypto geek who's spent time working for crypto protocols, wallets, venture funds, and nonprofits.
+I’m soon to move to NYC to join Uniswap Labs as a software engineer, after recently graduating from UC Berkeley with degrees in EECS & business.

+I’m a crypto geek who's spent time working for crypto protocols, wallets, venture funds, and nonprofits.
 Building a more inclusive world matters a lot to me — it's why I've spent so much energy working towards more globally-inclusive financial systems, gender equity in tech, and better innovation ecosystems.

-I love to stay active: it's a privilege I don't take for granted since I could never participate in sports growing up due to my scoliosis.
-I also try to make time for myself & my loved ones as often as I can — and cuddling with my beloved maltipoo whenever I have a chance to be home with family.
+I’m also Type A planner who seeks out Type II fun.
+I love hard hikes, backpacking, volleyball, immersive travel, and being out on the water.
+In college, I paddled competitively with Cal Dragon Boat.
+After graduating, I travelled Europe solo for a couple weeks and hiked (part of) the Tour du Mont Blanc.
+Being able to stay active is a privilege I don’t take for granted since I could never participate in sports growing up due to my scoliosis.

 ✨ [More on me](/more-on-me)